-PhD, FSA, CERA Professor Director of Actuarial Science H.P.
-Petit Professorial Scholar State Farm Companies Foundation Scholar
+PhD, FSA, CERA Professor Director of Predictive Analytics and Risk Management Director of Actuarial Science H.P.
+Petit Professorial Scholar State Farm Companies Foundation Professor

 PhD, FSA, CERA